 Doug Ruel- County Christmas Lights Event

 Take the family on a winter evening stroll through the many decorations and lights at the Ruel Farm.
 This is a free event for the whole family.
-Food or monetary donations are accepted on behalf of the LDFB.
+Food donations are accepted on behalf of the LDFB.
 November until January, 7 days a week.
 Santa and free hot chocolate will be on-site.
 Look for the dates on our calendar and for updates on Facebook in mid-November.

 The holiday train visits this community with hundreds of thousands of festive lights and a live show featuring well known performers every 2 years.
 It is the only fundraiser of its kind for food banks in Canada.
 Come out and enjoy this worthwhile family event .